annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 ## Model Training
 Once features and target variables are selected, choose from the following machine learning models:
 - **Logistic Regression** – Great for binary classification problems.
-- **Decision Tree** – Interpretable tree-based model that handles both classification and regression.
+- **Decision Tree** – Interpretable tree-based model that breaks classification into a series of binary steps.
-- **K-Nearest Neighbors (KNN)** – Classifies data points based on proximity in feature space.
+- **K-Nearest Neighbors (KNN)** – Classifies data points based on their similarity to each other.

 Additional options include:
-- Scaling data using standardization or min-max normalization
+- Modifying the chosen target and feature variables
-- Tuning hyperparameters (e.g., regularization strength, tree depth, or number of neighbors)
+- Scaling numeric data using StandardScaler
-- Adjusting train-test split ratios and random state for reproducibility
+- Tuning hyperparameters (e.g., tree depth, number of neighbors)

 ---